Extensional Independence: There is a consistently extensional Rosser Formula

 In the following, we simultaneously define a 2-ary elementary function $f(\cdot, \cdot)$ and a sequence $\{\sim_k\}_k$ of equivalence relations whose underlying sets are $\verz{0,\dots,k-1}$.
 For each sentence $\varphi$, the function $f(\varphi, \cdot)$ enumerates all theorems of $U + \varphi$.
 Let $\PR_f(x, z)$ be the $\Sigma^0_1$ formula $\exists y\, (f(x, y) = z)$.
 By the Fixed Point Theorem, a $\Pi^0_1$-formula $\rho(x)$ satisfying the following equivalence is effectively found:

-By using the formalized Recursion Theorem, we may use the formulas $\PR_f(x, z)$ and $\rho(x)$ and the relations $\{\sim_k\}$ in the definition of $f$.
+By using the parametrised Recursion Theorem in its formalised form over $\EA$, we may use the formulas $\PR_f(x, z)$ and $\rho(x)$ and the relations $\{\sim_k\}$ in the definition of $f$.
 Also, we may use the formula $\rho(x)$ in the definition of $\sim_k$.
 We would like to prove that the $\Pi^0_1$-formula $\rho(x)$ witnesses the statement of the theorem.

 First, we recursively define the sequence $\{\sim_k\}$ of equivalence relations by referring to $(U + \varphi)$-proofs based on $\Proof_U(\varphi, y, z)$ as follows.
 Let ${\sim_0} : = \emptyset$ viewed as an equivalence relation on the empty domain.
 Suppose that we have already defined the relation $\sim_k$ and we define the relation $\sim_{k+1}$ by distinguishing the following two cases: \begin{enumerate} \item [\textup(X\textup)] If $k+1$ is a $U$-proof of a formula of the form $\varphi \leftrightarrow \psi$ and for all $\gamma$ with ($\varphi \sim_{k} \gamma$ or $\psi \sim_{k} \gamma$) and all $p \leq k$, $p$ is a $(U + \gamma)$-proof of neither $\rho(\gnum{\gamma})$ nor $\neg\, \rho(\gnum{\gamma})$.
 Then, let $\sim_{k+1}$ be the smallest equivalence relation extending $\sim_k \cup \{(\varphi, \psi)\}$ on $\verz{0,\dots,k}$. \item [\textup(Y\textup)] Otherwise, let $\sim_{k+1}$ be the smallest equivalence relation extending $\sim_k$ on $\verz{0,\dots,k}$. \end{enumerate}